Ways to Give

 The Watertown Foundation will create a special fund in your name, in the name of your family or business, or in honor of any person or organization you choose.
 You receive tax benefits in the year your gift is made.
 Your gift will be placed into an endowment fund that is invested over time, and earnings from the fund are used to make grants addressing community needs.
-Your gift, and all future earnings from your gift, will provide support for scholarships and organizations helping people and programs in perpetuity.
+Your gift, and all future earnings from your

 Business Community Trust Funds

 Westbury Society: $2,500 or more